azusachino/idealistic-daydreamer/content/post/rust/startup.md

 ### Ownership

-1. For passing a clone, the object shall impl trait `Copy`
+1. For passing a clone, the callee shall impl trait `Copy`
-2. Integers, bool, floats, `&str`, tuple are compatible with `Copy` trait
+2. Ints, bool, floats, `&str`, tuple are compatible with `Copy` trait
 3. `Copy` is shallow clone, `Clone` is deep clone

 ```rust